burcukolcak/burcukolcak.github.io/_pages/research.md

 ### In Progress

 Burcu Kolcak.
-“The Democratic Enclave Dilemma: How Autocrats Address the Threat of Local Democratic Enclaves".
+“The Democratic Enclave Dilemma: How Autocrats Address the Threat of Democratic Enclaves".

 Alexandra Filindra and Burcu Kolcak.
 "Spatial Determinants of Enactment of Second Amendment Sanctuary Ordinances".